cofl/ssg-c/structure.md

       get the content item from that transformer.
     - Follow layout chain to determine final extension for files.
     - Loop until queue of providers is empty.
+4. Link Data Map -> Data Tree
+5. Build Content Tree from temporary Content List.
+Default permalinks from provider base + data path (?)
-4. Apply tree transformers to content tree.
+6. Apply tree transformers to content tree.
-5. Invoke Render on the root.
+7. Invoke Render on the root.
     - walk the tree
     - apply pre-layout content transformers
     - apply layouts to items